polysyllabic/chaos/docs/chaosface.md

 * admin: Can execute all chat commands.
 (Streamer is in this group by default)
 * manage_raffles: Start raffles
 * manage_credits: Set users' modifier-credit balances to arbitrary values
-* manage_modifiers: update modifiers directly
+* manage_modifiers: Update modifiers directly
+* manage_voting: Start/end votes manually
 * manage_permissions: Create permission groups and add/remove users and permissions from them